benc-uk/tools-install/README.md

-# 📦 Tool Installers 🛠🧰
+# 📦🛠️🚀 Tool & Software Installers

 This is a semi-personal, curated collection of setup scripts for tools, SDKs, dev kits and other things I might want on a new system or to install into a container.

-💬 **NOTE!** These will only work on Ubuntu or Debian systems.
+💬 **NOTE!** These have been designed only work on Ubuntu or Debian systems.

 They are standalone bash scripts & can be run at any time, and re-running them will just install the latest version in place.
 Where possible the scripts pull binaries directly from the remote distribution source (mostly GitHub) or fall back to an 'official' remote setup script URL or failing that, use `apt`.

 The default binary install location is `$HOME/.local/bin` if this isn't in your PATH, it really should be, it's [the official place for putting user executables](https://www.freedesktop.org/software/systemd/man/file-hierarchy.html#Home%20Directory)

-The scripts accept two optional arguments version number (or tag) and install path.
+The scripts accept two optional arguments version number (often a git tag) and install path.
 Running without arguments will try to find the latest version and install into `$HOME/.local/bin`

 Some examples: